plamenbkomitov/movie-database-project/README.md

    cd movie-database-project
    ```
 2. **Install dependencies**:
    Ensure you have Python installed.
-The required modules are part of the Python Standard Library, so no additional installations are necessary.
+To use the experimental movie cover features you need to install the following dependencies:
+    ```bash
+    pip3 install pillow ansicolors
+    ```

 3. **Initialize the database**:
    The database initialization is handled automatically when you run the application for the first time.